adil-hussain-84/ThreadPoolExperiment/app2/README.md

 <img src="Screenshot.png" width="40%" alt="Screenshot of app">

-## Executing the factorial function repeatedly in Single Thread Executor
+## Executing the factorial function repeatedly in a Single Thread Executor

 The table below shows the total execution time when the factorial function is run repeatedly in a [Single Thread Executor](https://developer.android.com/reference/java/util/concurrent/Executors#newSingleThreadExecutor())